fulldecent/swift6-module-template/Recipe.md

    2. Select the folder `xxPROJECTxNAMExx` on the desktop (don't double click it)
    3. Click "Add Package"
    4. In the choose package products, set the "add to target" to "Example", and click "Add Package"
-3. In Xcode, choose File > Packages > Reset Package Caches

 ### VII.
 Add additional project management files to the module

-*These files represent best practices which every Swift module author should adopt for published code.*
+*These files represent best practices which every open source Swift module author should adopt for published code.*

 1. Use Terminal.app to add additional files to the project